RouNNdeL/anti-rootkit-lkm/README.md

 ???????? - disp32
 ```

-Armed with this knowalge, we can now attempt to find this instruction in the first few
+Armed with this knowledge, we can now attempt to find this instruction in the first few
-hundret bytes of the `do_syscall_64` function.
+hundred bytes of the `do_syscall_64` function.
 Then it's as simple as extracting the offset (`disp32`) and we can calculate the address
-of the syscall table remebering to sign extend the displacement.
+of the syscall table remembering to sign extend the displacement.

 This is by no means a perfect approach, since the compiler might generate
-a completly different code.
+a completely different code.
 However, it should be pretty easy to add
-more patterns by analizing the `do_syscall_64` assembly.
+more patterns by analyzing the `do_syscall_64` assembly.
 More advanced techniques are possible, such as dynamically instrumenting the syscall handler
-and analizing it's memory access, but that was beyond the scope of this project.
+and analyzing it's memory access, but that was beyond the scope of this project.

 When we finally get the address of the syscall table, we can create a copy of it,
 and check for any anomalies.
 Since we have a full copy, we can not only detect